Exploration-Lab/IL-PCSR/README.md

-# Legal Information Processing with Case Retrieval (ILPCR)
+# IL-PCSR: Legal Corpus for Prior Case and Statute Retrieval

 This project implements a sophisticated legal case retrieval system that combines traditional information retrieval (BM25), graph neural networks, and large language models for effective precedent and section retrieval.